-(b) For Cross-Border Regional Entities, the authority delegated by this Agreement shall extend only to the portion of the region identified on Exhibit A that is within the United States.
-Any delegation of authority by governmental authorities in Canada or Mexico shall be governed by a separate agreement and is outside the scope of this Agreement; provided, however, that both Midwest Reliability Organization and NERC shall endeavor to ensure that this Agreement and such separate agreements are compatible.
+(d) For Cross-Border Regional Entities, the authority delegated by this Agreement shall extend only to the portion of the region identified on Exhibit A that is within the United States.
+Any delegation of authority by ERO Governmental Authorities in Canada or Mexico shall be governed by a separate agreement and is outside the scope of this Agreement; provided, however, that both Midwest Reliability Organization and NERC shall endeavor to ensure that this Agreement and such separate agreements are compatible.

-(c) As a condition to this delegation of authority and subject to the provisions of section 16 of this Agreement, Midwest Reliability Organization shall comply with the applicable provisions of NERC's Certificate of Incorporation, Bylaws, Rules of Procedure, and Reliability Standards, as from time to time adopted, approved, or amended.
+(e) As a condition to this delegation of authority and subject to the provisions of Section 17 of this Agreement, Midwest Reliability Organization shall comply with the applicable provisions of NERC's Certificate of Incorporation, Bylaws, Rules of Procedure, and Reliability Standards, as from time to time adopted, approved, or amended.

-5. Reliability Standards.
+5. Development and Proposal of Reliability Standards.